The Development Step Process

 may cost three to ten times more to correct oversights, which should have been

 accomplished in a preceding phase.
-A summary of the primary phases, which have come to be
+A summary of the primary Steps, which have come to be

 generally accepted as an efficient development process, follows.
 Emphasis here is on the